CCExtractor/ultimate_alarm_clock/README.md

   - Define automatic cancellation conditions based on screen activity, weather, and location.
   - Choose from challenges, including shake to dismiss, QR code, and math challenges.
   - Manage shared alarms.

+### Shared Alarms

+The "Ultimate Alarm Clock" project introduces the feature of shared alarms, allowing users to collaborate with friends, family members, or colleagues to ensure they wake up on time.

+#### Creating and Joining Shared Alarms

+1. **Google Sign-In**: To create or join a shared alarm, users must first sign in with their Google account.
+This authentication step ensures that only registered users can access this feature and maintains the security of shared alarms.

+2. **Creating a Shared Alarm**:

+   - From the Home View, users can create a new alarm by tapping the "Create Alarm" button.
+   - During the alarm creation process, users have the option to make it a "shared alarm."

+3. **Joining an Existing Shared Alarm**:

+   - Users can join an existing shared alarm by entering a unique shared alarm ID or accepting an invitation from the owner.
+   - The shared alarm ID is a unique code that the owner shares with potential collaborators.

+#### Implementation of Shared Alarms

+##### `addUserToAlarmSharedUsers`

+The `addUserToAlarmSharedUsers` function enables users to add new collaborators to a shared alarm.
+Here's how it works:

+- When a user initiates the process to join a shared alarm, this function is called.
+- It begins by checking whether the provided alarm ID exists in the database.
+- If the alarm ID is not found, the function returns `false`, indicating that the addition process failed.
+- If the alarm ID is found, the function proceeds to add the user as a collaborator.
+- If the user is the owner of the alarm, the function returns `null`, preventing the owner from being added as a collaborator.
+- The function then updates the list of shared user IDs and offset details for the alarm.
+It sets `isOffsetBefore` to `true`, `offsetDuration` to `0`, and `offsettedTime` to the alarm's original time.
+- The user is added to the list of shared user IDs, and the changes are instantly synchronized with all collaborators.

+##### `removeUserFromAlarmSharedUsers`

+The `removeUserFromAlarmSharedUsers` function allows the owner of a shared alarm, to remove a collaborator from the shared alarm.
+Here's how it works:

+- When the owner initiates the removal process, this function is called.
+- Similar to the previous function, it begins by checking whether the provided alarm ID exists in the database.
+- If the alarm ID is not found, the function returns an empty list, indicating that the removal process failed due to the alarm's non-existence.
+- If the alarm ID is found, the function proceeds to remove the specified user from the list of shared user IDs.
+- After the removal, the function updates the shared user IDs for the alarm, and the changes are immediately synchronized with all collaborators.

+##### `streamAlarms`

+1. **Data Sources**: It combines data from three primary data sources:
+   - **Firestore**: Alarms stored in the Firestore database.
+   - **Shared Alarms**: Alarms shared with the user through collaboration.
+   - **IsarDB**: Alarms stored locally for offline use.

+2. **Data Transformation**: The function processes the data retrieved from these sources.
+This transformation includes converting the raw document snapshots into `AlarmModel` objects, a data structure that represents alarm records.

+3. **Sorting**: Depending on user preferences, the alarms are sorted.
+Users have the option to enable or disable sorting, and two different sorting methods are applied based on this preference:
+   - **Time-Based Sorting**: If the sorting preference is enabled, the alarms are sorted in ascending order based on their scheduled time.
+   - **Priority Sorting**: If the sorting preference is disabled, the alarms are organized based on priority:
+     - First, the enabled alarms are listed ahead of disabled ones.
+     - Then, alarms are sorted by their upcoming time, factoring in repetition patterns and immediate execution for one-time alarms.

+4. **Returned Stream**: After these processes, the function returns a stream (`streamAlarms`) that represents the list of alarms.
+This stream reflects the real-time status of alarms and is used to update the user interface whenever alarms are added, modified, or removed.

 The "Ultimate Alarm Clock" offers an intuitive and feature-rich user interface, making it easy to set, manage, and customize your alarms while providing a seamless experience.